bitwarden-labs/nginx-from-source-ansible/README.md

 This role contains plays to ensure that correct users are present on the server, and in particular that the www-data user used by nginx has access to the letsencrypt certificates as part of the letsencrypt group.

+### node-exporter

+This role contains plays to perform a basic installation of node-exporter for monitoring.

+### fail2ban

+This role contains plays to perform a basic installation of fail2ban, tailored to the nginx reverse-proxy service.

 ## Dependancies

 This role is tested on Debian 12, but should work on any distribution using apt and systemd.